Posts Tagged ‘Alternate History’

 Henry nodded and George asked, “So, there was a deer inside?”

 “No, it was a person!”
-Fred nearly shouted as both George and Henry gasped.
+Roger nearly shouted as both George and Henry gasped.
 “She was hanging upside down off a crossbar that was shoved right through her ankles.
 Her arms were tied taught with rope to the crossbar, and she hung there naked as the day she was born.”
 Fred sniffled as he took a drag of his cigarette.
 “Gutted like a damn animal, big gashing hole in her, her…”

 “Jesus.”
 Henry said, now fully understanding how his sister suffered for what she must have seen.
 He also knew this man had to live through his life haunted by this memory.

 “I ran out the shed and puked right then and there, probably right where he’s standing.”
-Fred pointed to George, who calmly took a step back.
+Roger pointed to George, who calmly took a step back.
 “Arthur, the sheriff that is, arrived soon after.”
-Fred managed a smirk while he took time to wipe his eyes.
+Roger managed a smirk while he took time to wipe his eyes.
 “Bastard was laughing at me for puking, but his laughing scared the shit out of me.
 He comes up behind me and puts his hands on my shoulder asking if I was OK.”
-Now laughing himself he recalled “I almost shot him.
+Now laughing himself he recalled, “I almost shot him.
 Wasn’t laughing then, but he must have noticed the shed door open, so he went in and took a look.
 Next thing I know he comes running out and now he’s puking right next to me.”

 “Jesus, I’m so sorry.”
 Henry said, astonished.